Close Menu

 In this guide, we make it easy to understand the basics behind the best credit card rewards programs, so you can stop stressing about your points and start using them effectively.

 Generally speaking, cash back, points and miles are the three main types of credit card rewards you’ll find when comparing credit cards — although points and miles are treated pretty similarly by card issuers.
-With each type of reward, you earn at a set rate for every dollar you spend.
+You earn each type of reward at a set rate for every dollar you spend.

 Cash back systems offer a percentage of your purchase back in dollars.
-For example, a 2 percent cash back card would award you 2 cents back per dollar spent.
+For example, a 2% cash back card would award you 2 cents back per dollar spent.

 When it comes to points and miles systems, you’re rewarded for your spending in the form of points (or miles) instead of dollars.
 So you might earn 2X points per dollar on select spending, for example.

 The rate of cash back, miles or points you earn may differ depending on the type of purchase you make.
-Some credit card issuers extend a fixed rate for all purchases, while others offer higher rates for specific types of purchases within “bonus categories.”
+Some credit card issuers extend a fixed rate for all purchases, while others offer higher rates for specific types of purchases within “bonus categories,” like at grocery stores, for example.

 How to earn credit card points

-In addition to using your credit card for daily purchases, especially in bonus categories, there are a few things you can do to expand your earning potential.
+There are several things you can do to expand your earning potential.

 Maximize bonus category spending